adelholtz/vuetility/README.md

 ## Introduction <a href="#" name="introduction"></a>

+Vuex is great but in my opinion its lacking something very basic.
+In every Vue project i came across so far you have to write the same computed properties in different components over and over again.
+Sure, you can streamline this by using various different approaches but the problem stays the same and you will have to overcome this in every new project thinking about the best way to organize things.
+Thats why i came up with this little 'plugin', 'wrapper' 'addition' or whatever you'd like to call it.

+This does not reinvent Vuex in any way, it does not temper with the core of Vuex or Vue!

+I see Vuetility, Vuex and Vue like a Matryoshka, consisting of several layers which build upon each other enhancing the layer beneath giving them access to more features and convenience functions.

+What is Vuetility then in general?

-Contains basic logic for generic (Vuex)store and (Vue)component usage, by auto-generating (Vue)computed properties and (Vuex)state variables from provided models.
+Vuetility contains basic logic for generic (Vuex)store and (Vue)component usage, by auto-generating (Vue)computed properties and (Vuex)state variables from provided models.

+It also gives you access to a set of predefined [mutations](/guide/updateing_state_vars.html) which you can use with *every* state variable in your stores/modules.

 __The model can/must also contain:__
 * a renderer per property.